Gender, Women's, and Sexuality Studies Courses (GWSS)

 GWSS:2100 Foundations of Health Humanities 3 s.h.

 Examination of health, disease, care, and healing through humanities perspective; exploration of humanistic elements of medical care to better understand multiple meanings and impacts of disease, medical research and treatment, and health beliefs and practices in different communities; interdisciplinary inquiry through close reading, interpretation of visual images, and reflective and analytic writing to encourage adaptability and foster appreciation of non-technoscientific factors in personal and professional health care decision-making.
+GE: Values and Culture.
 Same as GHS:2100.

 GWSS:2102 Anthropology of Marriage and Family 3 s.h.